Not So Fireproof Udyr

 Your Role as Udyr

-Second thing I should say is that as of the patch 6.7 nerf, Udyr is dead for high elo players (high plat/diamond+) unless the enemy team comp is perfect for him.
+Second thing I should say is that as of the patch 6.7 nerf, Udyr is no longer viable for high elo players (high plat/diamond+) unless the enemy team comp is perfect for him.
 However the good news is he's still a beast for anyone low plat or under.

 That being said, let's get started!